thomast1906/DevOps-The-Hard-Way-Azure/1-Azure/2-Create-Azure-AD-Group-AKS-Admins.md

 4. Verify that your user account is listed as a member:

 ![](images/azure-ad-group.png)

+## 🧠 Knowledge Check
+After running the script, consider these questions:
+1. Why is it beneficial to use Azure AD groups for AKS admin access?
+2. How does this group-based access improve security compared to individual user access?
+3. In what ways might you further modify the AD group for different levels of access?

 ## 💡 Pro Tip
 Consider setting up multiple AD groups with different levels of access (e.g., read-only, developer, admin) to implement a more granular access control strategy for your AKS clusters.